SumiSeo/SumiSeo/README.md

-🙋 I'm a software engineer.
+🙋 YO !
+I'm a software engineer.
 📍 Located in Paris, France.